pjra99/inventory-management-frontend/README.md

 - [Express] - Node.js Framework

 **Database**
--[Mongodb] - An open-source, NoSQL document database
+- [Mongodb] - An open-source, NoSQL document database

 ## How to install on your local machine: